Key Elements of an LLC Operating Agreement

 Get an EIN

 After creating an Operating Agreement, it’s time to obtain an Employer Identification Number (EIN).
-An EIN essentially acts like a Social Security number for your LLC.
-The Internal Revenue Service (IRS) issues EINs and uses them to keep track of each business’s tax reporting.
+This is a nine-digit number assigned to you by the Internal Revenue Service (IRS) that essentially acts like a Social Security number for your LLC; it will be used to keep track of your business’s tax reporting.

 You’ll need an EIN to: